 Is CBD Oil a Blood Thinner?

 For the past decade or so, CBD oil has been making headlines for its use in treating heart disease to hypertension.
 Truth be told, it has indeed been shown to be safe, free from side effects, and generally well-tolerated.
 However, there seems to be ongoing controversy about whether CBD oil can be combined with anticoagulants and blood thinning medications.
-Is CBD oil a blood thinner?
+Does CBD oil thin your blood?
 And how safe an option is CBD oil when you are taking blood thinners?
 Here is everything you need to know.

 CBD and Blood Clotting – The interaction & effects